ATLANTA – The Moral Monday protests that began in North Carolina in 2012 in response to extreme right-wing policies are spreading to Georgia.

 “The fact that Governor Deal would turn down Medicaid money is a shame and a crime before God.
 Folks under the Gold Dome say that [Medicaid] is a Grady problem or an Atlanta problem.
-Let’s be real—what they are saying is that Medicaid is a black problem, but it’s about hospitals statewide,” State Senator Vincent Fort (D-Atlanta) said at a recent rally outside of Grady Hospital, the largest hospital in Georgia.
+Let’s be real—what they are saying is that Medicaid is a black problem, but it’s about hospitals statewide,”said at a recent rally outside of Grady Hospital, the largest hospital in Georgia.

 “There are six hospitals in the Piedmont Healthcare System.
 One in Pickens County, one in Henry County, and one in a rural county in North Georgia.
 Some of these hospitals are in counties that are not predominantly African American or Democratic.
 Some are in Republican, rural and suburban counties.
 This is not an Atlanta problem, but a Georgia problem,” Sen. Fort said.

 He added: “Every year, a thousand people die for every one million people who don’t have health care.
 Don’t take my word for this, the Harvard Medical School did this research.
 Because of Governor Deal’s partisan politics, the six hundred and fifty thousand Georgians who do not have health care, six to seven hundred of them will die next year.”